Engineering

 Good titles include: what's broken, where it's broken, and under what conditions.
 Keep it under 80 characters, but make every word count.
 A developer should be able to estimate the severity of a bug from the title alone.

-2. Include steps to reproduce
+2. Include clear steps to reproduce the bug

 If a developer can't reproduce the bug, they can't fix it.
 Steps to reproduce are the single most important part of any bug report.